codecrafters-io/build-your-own-redis/stage_descriptions/bitmaps-09-fr8.md

 (integer) 1
 ```

-After performing a `BITOP OR` operation on `key1` and `key2`, we get another bitmap `dest` with the value `10001010`.
-Bits `0`, `4`, and `6` are set in at least one source.
+After performing a `BITOP OR` operation on `key1` and `key2`, we get another bitmap `dest` with the value `10001010` because bits `0`, `4`, and `6` are set in at least one source.

 `BITOP` returns the length of the destination string in bytes.
 Here that is `1`.

 When the source strings have different lengths, Redis treats the shorter ones as if they were padded with zeros up to the length of the longest string.

 In this example, we have two bitmaps: `key1` is `01000000 00100000` (2 bytes) and `key2` is `01000000` (1 byte).